 Client Plugin Lifecycle

-is called and terminating it after onDisconnect
+is called then terminate work after onDisconnect

 , when possible.
 This prevents wasted computation when Flipper isn't connected.
 If the plugin needs to keep track of events that occur before it gets connected (such as initial network requests on app startup), you should do so in the plugin constructor (or ideally in a separate class).